Fundamental Baptist Fellowship Association

-The Fundamental Baptist Fellowship Association (FBFA) is an association of independent fundamentalist African-American Baptist churches.
+The Baptist Fellowship Association (formerly known as Fundamental Baptist Fellowship Association or FBFA) is an association of independent fundamentalist African-American Baptist churches.It is based in Kansas City, Kansas.

-In 1962 Reverend Richard C. Mattox, of Cleveland, Ohio, led conservative-fundamentalist black ministers and congregations to form the Fundamental Baptist Fellowship Association.
+The BFA was formed in 1962 when Reverends Richard C. Mattox and Robert Hunter, of Cleveland, Ohio, led conservative-fundamentalist black ministers and congregations to form the Fundamental Baptist Fellowship Association.
 The association meets annually and provides fundamentalist black Baptist churches a means of fellowship in the areas of evangelism and foreign missions.
 Each congregation is independent and autonomous.

-A number of churches in the Fundamental Baptist Fellowship Association hold dual affiliation with the General Association of Regular Baptist Churches.
-Headquarters are in Kansas City, Kansas.
-In the area of Christian education, the FBFA partners with Cedarville University in Cedarville, Ohio.
+A number of churches in the Baptist Fellowship Association hold dual affiliation with the General Association of Regular Baptist Churches.
+In the area of Christian education, the BFA partners with Cedarville University in Cedarville, Ohio.

-The FBFA is sometimes confused with the predominantly white Fundamental Baptist Fellowship International, whose strength is in the Southeast.
-The FBFA is predominantly black and most of its churches are located in the Midwestern states.
+Their former name, FBFA, is sometimes confused with the predominantly white Fundamental Baptist Fellowship International, whose strength is in the Southeast.
+The BFA is predominantly black and most of its churches are located in the Midwestern states.